Skip to main content

 Family-friendly ski resorts where children are the most important guests.

-Björnrike in Vemdalen, Jämtland-Härjedalen: Björnrike is a family-friendly ski area and part of the larger ski resort Vemdalen.
-Here, you’ll find a snow park, easy jumps and rails, conveyor belts and SkiStar Member Video, where you can film your rides and share them on social media.
-Plus, every lift exit allows skiers to choose between an easy or more challenging way down.
+Björnrike is a family-friendly ski area and part of the larger Vemdalen resort.
+Here, you’ll find a snow park with jumps and rails, as well as a fun ride featuring bumps, jumps and velodromes.
+Björnrike is also home to Sweden’s longest express lift, and every lift exit allows skiers to choose between an easy or more challenging way down.

-Järvsöbacken, Hälsingland: At Järvsöbacken, the children are guests of honour.
-Fun runs with smaller bumps and jumps are prepared every morning.
-The snowpark, with its rails, big air bag and ski cross course, will entertain older kids for hours.
+At Järvsöbacken, children are the guests of honour.
+There are 23 slopes and two dedicated children’s areas, where ski bikes and sleds can be borrowed for free.
+Fun runs with small bumps and jumps are freshly prepared each morning.
+The snow park, with rails, a big air bag and a ski cross course, keeps older kids entertained for hours.

-Idre, Dalarna: Idre consists of three alpine ski areas.
-Idre Fjäll is a family haven with alpine skiing in all directions, featuring 41 slopes and 24 lifts.
-Neighbouring Idre Himmelfjäll is Sweden’s newest ski resort, and fairy tale creatures welcome children of all ages to their winter wonderland.
-The third area is Fjätervålen, smaller and quieter with only four lifts.
-Besides Idre and Sälen, Dalarna county boasts several other ski resorts.
+Idre consists of three alpine ski areas.
+Idre Fjäll is a family haven with alpine skiing in all directions, offering 41 slopes and 24 lifts.
+Neighbouring Idre Himmelfjäll is Sweden’s newest ski resort, where fairy tale creatures welcome children to their snowy wonderland.
+The third area, Fjätervålen, is smaller and quieter, home to Dalarna's highest ski slope.

 1 / 3